Eagles extend Pederson, Roseman contracts through 2022

-Pederson is entering his third season.
+Pederson is entering his third season as coach.
 He originally signed a four-year contract with a club option for 2020.

 Roseman began his career with the team as an unpaid intern in 2000, rose to become the youngest general manager in the NFL at age 34 in 2010, overcame a season in exile in 2015 after losing a power struggle to former coach Chip Kelly and returned to put together a championship team.